damentz/smt-manager/README.md

 # smt-manager
-Enable or disable hyperthreading cores, or display your current CPU topology.
+Enable or disable logical cores, or display your current CPU topology.

 ## NAME
     smt-manager.pl - View current status of CPU topology or set logical cores